acornejo/downshow/README.md

 HTML which was produced by an (untrusted) third party.

-For this purpose downshow will strip all HTML tags from its output and produce a safe subset of Markdown which contains no HTML markup.
+For this purpose downshow will strip all HTML tags from its output and produce a sanitized subset of Markdown which contains no HTML markup.

 Using the nodeParser option it is possible to allow certain tags and attributes to be passed through to the markdown output.
-However, this will only work for toplevel elements.
+However, this will only work for toplevel elements, and such a use is discouraged.

+If you need certain additional formatting in the produced markdown, we instead recommend that you extend the markdown syntax as shown above.